MengxiZheng/MengxiZheng.github.io/content/_index.md

       text: |
         <br>

-        Established in 2025, the Zheng Lab at Illinois Tech focuses on programmable DNA/RNA nanotechnologies for biosensing and diagnostics.
+        Established in 2025, the Zheng Lab at Illinois Tech develops programmable nucleic acid nanotechnologies for molecular sensing and smart diagnostics.

   - block: collection
     content: